YasiniK/YasiniK/README.md

 ---
 ### 👩‍💻 About Me:

-👋I'm a passionate undergraduate student majoring in Data Science.
+👋I'm a passionate undergraduate student majoring in Artificial Intelligence and Data Science at Informatics Institute of Technology affiliated with Robert Gordon University UK.
 I have a keen interest in leveraging data-driven insights to solve real-world problems and make informed decisions.

-🔍As a budding data enthusiast, I'm constantly exploring new techniques and technologies in the field of data science.
+🔍As an aspiring data enthusiast, I'm constantly exploring new techniques and technologies in the field of data science.
 From data wrangling and preprocessing to machine learning modeling and visualization, I enjoy diving into every aspect of the data lifecycle.

 📫Feel free to reach out if you'd like to connect, collaborate, or simply chat about all things Data Science!

 ---
 ### Connect with me: